 This document aims to support primary school teachers to sequence the content in First aid champions across year groups.
 This is a suggested approach –once you become familiar with the toolkit you can structure lessons based on the needs of your class, school and curriculum.

-You can use My groups to create groups and track your learners’ progress.
-My groups will track quiz results and young people’s confidence to use first aid skills.
+Use My Groups to create groups and track your learners’ progress.
+My Groups will track quiz results and young people’s confidence to use first aid skills.
 When you create a group, a unique code will be generated for each young person.
-You can then monitor their progress in the My groups dashboard.
-You can also download a certificate of participation for young people using First aid champions.
-If you are not able to use My groups, you can download the quiz questions as a PDF.
+You can then monitor their progress without having to register any personal data.
+Have a look at our guidelines under Educator Zone!
+Not able to use My Groups?
+Download the quiz questions and a certificate of participation for young people using First Aid Champions as a PDF.

 Secondary quiz questions and answers